 Top 5 questions and expected answers:

 - What are the most important values you demonstrate as a leader?
-Most favorable answer is for candidate to provide examples of trust/integrity.
+The most favorable answer is for the candidate to provide examples of trust/integrity.

 - How have you gained commitment from your team?
-With this question you are seeking type of management style.
+With this question, you are seeking the type of management style.

 - What is your greatest strength?
-This question is a good way to probe if the leader is inspirational, influencer and strives to achieve goals.
+This question is a good way to probe if the leader is inspirational, influential, and strives to achieve goals.

 - How do you lead through change?
 The answer should be positive in reacting to change and to embrace transition.